macul99/algo_study/pandas_crash_course/pandas_crash_course.md

 Old style: b(p1='ho', a(df, p1='hi'))
 Recommended: df.pipe(a, p1='hi').pipe((b, "df"), 'ho')

+# Fundamental Difference of apply(), agg() and transform() between original df and groupby
+## The data passed to agg function of original is a Series for both axis=0/1
+## The data passed to agg function of groupby is a df of a single group, not working on axis=1
+## Groupby only have one dimention to play with
+## For groupby apply: return as Scalar if each column agg single value, return as Series if return multiple cols but single row,
+### return as dataframe if return multiple cols and multiple rows

 ## Row or column-wise function application
 ### df.apply(lambda, axis) # return Series or DataFrame
 df.apply(lambda x: np.mean(x)) # return Series